On Atomic Density of Numerical Semigroup Algebras: Counting irreducible polynomials by degree in F2[x2,x3]

 where $a_q(n)$ denotes the number of atoms in $\Fq[x]$ (in the parlance of Theorem \ref{t:polyatomicdensity}) and $\mu(n)$ is the M\"{o}bius function.
+A proof of this formula can be found in \cite{chebolu}; the formula originally appears in \cite{gauss}.
 In Section~\ref{sec:friendlyring}, we used $a(n)$ to bound the number of classic, tame, and wild irreducible polynomials in $\fr$.
 This allowed us to bound the rate of convergence of the atomic density of $\fr$.
 In this section, we give an explicit formula for $b(n)$, the number of (monic) irreducible polynomials of degree~$n$ in $\fr$, that also relies on the M\"obius function.

 \begin{lem} The number $b(n)$ of irreducible polynomials in $\fr$ of degree $n$ is given by the expression $b(n) = \bc+\bt+\bw$, where

 $a(n)$ is the number of irreducible polynomials in $\fx$ of degree $n$, and $s(n)$ is the number of such polynomials whose linear and constant terms are both nonzero. \end{lem}